-Students who have studied CLIL Italian or Japanese in Year 9 have the following 3 options:
+Students who have studied CLIL Italian, French or Japanese in Year 9 have the following 3 options:

-- Accelerate to VCE Units 1 & 2 Italian/Japanese (on teacher recommendation & on application) - Join the Year 10 Italian /Japanese Class (Advanced) - Return to Mainstream classes
+- Join the Year 10 Italian, French or Japanese Class (Advanced) - Return to Mainstream classes

 French (Mainstream)

 Students continue to advance their skills and knowledge of the French language and culture via the development of the 5 skill areas - Listening, Speaking, Reading, Viewing and Writing.
 In Year 10, the link between the study of a language and its culture becomes more evident to the students, who will be better equipped to engage in a range of languages experiences to be used for social, cultural and employment purposes, under the topics of Future plans and Holidays.